pragdave/pdp11-playground/README.md

+### NOT YET USABLE

 # PDP-11 Playground

 An(other) implementation of a PDP-11 assembler and emulator that runs in the browser.

-Unlike the others, this version doesn't require an operating system, and it designed to give more meaningful errors.
+Unlike the others, this version doesn't require an operating system, and it is designed to give more meaningful errors.
 It also features breakpoints, and it can switch from the deult octal representation to either decimal or hex for anyone born after 1970.